 - Significant neurological deficit

-- Cauda equina syndrome [Its a medical emergency]
+- Cauda equina syndrome [It’s a medical emergency]

-Surgical options include employed are
+Surgical options employed for lumbar disc herniation are

 - Intradiscal electrothermal Therapy

 Discectomy or open discectomy removal of the disc after surgical incision.
 The procedure involves removing the central portion of an intervertebral disc, the nucleus pulposus, which causes pain by stressing the spinal cord or radiating nerves.

 Nowadays a smaller incision is used and the procedure is called microdiscectomy.
 It uses a loupe or microscope for the procedure.